arakoodev/FlySpring/docs/README.md

 To use FlySpring, you need to have Java 11 or higher and Maven installed on your system.
 You also need to install the `flyfly` CLI by following the instructions on the [GitHub repository](https://github.com/arakoodev/FlySpring).

-To start a new FlySpring project, you can use the `flyfly init` command and choose a template from the available options.
-This will create a Maven project with the necessary dependencies and configuration files.

 Alternatively, you can clone one of the [examples](https://github.com/arakoodev/FlySpring/tree/main/Examples) from the GitHub repository and run `mvn install` inside the project directory.

 ## Development

-To run your FlySpring project in development mode, you can use the `flyfly dev` command.
+To run your FlySpring project in development mode, you can use the flyfly run command.
 This will start a local server on port 8080 and watch for any changes in your source code.
-Whenever you make a change, `flyfly` will automatically reload your application and refresh your browser.
+Whenever you make a change, flyfly will automatically reload your application and refresh your browser.

-You can also use `flyfly test` to run your tests using Testcontainers, which provide isolated and reproducible environments for testing. `flyfly` will automatically set up and tear down the containers for you.

-To format your code according to the Google Java Style Guide, you can use `flyfly format`.
-This will use Google Java Format to apply consistent and readable formatting to your code.
+To format your code according to the Google Java Style Guide, you can use flyfly format command.
+This will apply consistent and elegant formatting to your Java code.

-## Deployment

-To deploy your FlySpring project, you can use the `flyfly build` command.
-This will create a JAR file that contains your application and all its dependencies.
-You can then run the JAR file using `java -jar target/flyspring.jar`.
+To get help on using flyfly, you can use flyfly help command.
+This will display a list of available commands and options.

-You can also use `flyfly deploy` to deploy your application to a cloud platform such as Heroku or AWS.
-You will need to provide some configuration options such as the platform name, the app name, and the credentials. `flyfly` will then use the appropriate tools to build and deploy your application.

-## Features

-FlySpring offers several features that make Java development easier and faster.
-Some of these features are:

-- Autoroute: A plugin that automatically maps your controller methods to HTTP endpoints based on their names and annotations.
-You don't need to write any explicit routing code or configuration files.
-- HTMX: A library that allows you to update parts of your web page dynamically using HTML attributes and AJAX requests.
-You don't need to write any JavaScript code or deal with complex frameworks.
-- Arakoo: A library that provides a simple and elegant way to write HTML templates using Java code.
-You don't need to learn any new syntax or use any external files.
-- Testcontainers: A library that allows you to run your tests against real databases, message brokers, web servers, and other services using Docker containers.
-You don't need to install or configure any external dependencies or mock any components.

 ## Contributing